 How you look can directly affect your mood and confidence.
 An impeccable appearance is proven to boost your confidence, which is why you need to dress perfectly for your job interview.
 Make sure that you select your outfit beforehand and that it fits your prospective role well.
 Your outfit should be professional and classy, but should also speak to your style.
 Try to avoid excessive jewelry, piercings, and tattoos if you’re after a professional corporate job.
 When you’re dressed your best, you’ll be less conscious of your appearance and be able to focus more on impressing your interviewers.

 2. Focus On Your Resume

-Almost every job opportunity is considered by hundreds of candidates, and it can be pretty difficult to stand out in a sea of similar people.
-The first step of standing out from the competition is to work on your resume to make it unique.
+Hundreds of job candidates consider each new job opportunity, and it can be pretty difficult to stand out in a sea of similar people.
+The first step to stand out from the competition is to work on your resume to make it unique.
 You’d be surprised to know how little time the HR or recruitment team of a company spends shortlisting potential employees.
-By looking at different samples of CVs and resumes for people with a similar profession as yours, you can get a better idea of how to design your CV.
+By looking at different samples of CVs and resumes for people with a similar profession to yours, you can get a better idea of how to design your CV.
 You should start with the top cv reviews available on the internet to help you prepare.
 The very first batch is shortlisted on the basis of their resume.
-If your resume is creative and has the potential to catch the company’s attention, you will have no trouble getting to your interview phase.
+If your resume is creative and has the potential to capture the company’s attention, you will have no trouble getting to your interview phase.

 3. Research The Company And Job